sfield2/Energetics-in-Least-Cost-Analysis/README.md

 ## Analysis

-Script used for analysis is an R script, entitled "ANALYSIS", contains all necessary commands for the replication of our analyses
+Script used for analysis is an R script, entitled "ANALYSIS", that contains all necessary commands for the replication of our analyses

-If you have questions, email Sean Field (sfield2@nd.edu)
+If you have questions, email Sean Field (sfield2@nd.edu).